maweki/ssfsm/README.md

 `Machine().accepting_states` is the set of states that are accepting

-`Machine().infinite_language` and `Machine().finite_language` whether the by the automaton descibeded language is finite or infinite.
+`Machine().infinite_language` and `Machine().finite_language` whether the by the automaton described language is finite or infinite.

 `Machine().get_pumping_lemma()` returns a triple u,v,w so that any u v* w is in the language of the automaton.
 This triple can be used to show, that the language